 Outdoor Leadership Program

-Hands-on learning and group problem-solving are at the heart of the Outdoor Leadership Program which is designed exclusively for former A THOUSAND SUMMERS Campership recipients aged 17-19 years.
+Hands-on learning and group problem-solving are at the heart of the Outdoor Leadership Program which is designed exclusively for former A THOUSAND SUMMERS Campership recipients in their late teens.
 The program is centered around an awe-inspiring summer wilderness expedition designed to continue the personal growth and leadership development that our Campership Program has built, while also providing the baseline skills necessary to secure access to our Camp Fellowship Program and employment in the outdoor industry.

 Sample Expedition Schedule